-Sturgeon fisheries in Zone 6 consist of treaty commercial and subsistence fisheries and non-treaty recreational fisheries.
-Non-treaty fishing is restricted to hook-and-line recreational fishing only, while treaty Indian commercial fishing is conducted with three main types of gear: hook-and-line, setlines, and gillnets, although small numbers of legal-sized sturgeon are caught in hoop-nets.
+Sturgeon fisheries in Zone 6 consist of treaty commercial and subsistence fisheries and nontreaty recreational fisheries.
+Non-treaty fishing is restricted to hook-and-line recreational fishing only, while treaty Indian commercial fishing is conducted with three main types of gear: hookand-line, setlines, and gillnets, although small numbers of legal-sized sturgeon are caught in hoop-nets.

 Pool-specific harvest guidelines are shaped to meet fishery demands and harvest allocations are split between treaty commercial and non-treaty recreational fisheries.
-Within Zone 6, the 2019 overall harvest allocation was split with approximately 60% allocated to treaty commercial fisheries and 40% allocated to non-treaty recreational fisheries.
+Within Zone 6, the 2020 overall harvest guideline was allocated at approximately 60% to treaty commercial fisheries and 40% to non-treaty recreational fisheries.
 Within each pool, the harvest allocations vary with equal harvest shares allocated to recreational and treaty commercial fisheries in Bonneville Pool, and a larger allocation for treaty commercial fisheries in The Dalles and John Day pools.
 Treaty fishers also take sturgeon for subsistence purposes separate from commercial sturgeon seasons, and this catch is not included in the commercial catch guidelines.
 Subsistence catch is estimated through a creel monitoring program conducted by the tribes and reported to the SMTF.